Tea drinkers, rejoice in glorious tea!

 As the name suggests, this tea takes its name from a list of ingredients that are blended together to help stimulate lactation.
 The main ingredient in mothers milk tea is fenugreek, but the tea also comes loaded up with earthy fennel, sweet anise, spiced coriander, and thistle too.
 While more studies need to be done it is believed that fenugreek encourages the body to produce more milk which can be beneficial to new mothers who may be struggling to meet demand.

-Benefits: Rich in minerals, can encourage lactation, may help with postpartum depression.
+Benefits: Rich in minerals, can encourage lactation, and may help with postpartum depression.

 One of the most romantic and fragrant floral herbs, Lavender is all pretty Provencal days and hints of rosemary and mint.
 Lavender is used in a whole number of ways – from helping heal skin issues to soothing frayed nerves, Lavender is always a lush choice in cosmetics, essential oils, culinary treats, and of course when brewing tea.
 Lavender tea is a tonic for the soul and can help heal everything from sleep disorders to period pains.